DATA-606-2023-FALL-MONDAY/Annavarapu_Ajith/docs/project report.md

   - Data type: Float
   - Definition: The rate of horizontal travel of air past a fixed point (m/s).
   - Potential values: 0

+Meter Dataset:
+- **sno**
+  - Data type: Integer
+  - Definition: Row count
+  - Potential values: 0

+- **index**
+  - Data type: Integer
+  - Definition: Index value for each row
+  - Potential values: 0

+- **building_id**
+  - Data type: Integer
+  - Definition: Building identification number.
+  - Potential values: 789

+- **timestamp**
+  - Data type: Integer
+  - Definition: Date and time in the format MM-DD-YYYY hh:mm:ss.
+Local timezone
+  - Potential values: 1/1/2016 12:00:00 AM

+- **meter_reading**
+  - Data type: Integer
+  - Definition: representing the recorded consumption or usage of a utility
+  - Potential values: 516.43

 **Which variable/column will be your target/label in your ML model?**
- - Air Temperature
- - Cloud Coverage
- - Dew Point
- - Wind Direction
- - Wind Speed
- - Building Footprint
- - Hour
- - Weekday
- - Month
- - Sea Level Pressure
  - Meter Readings

 **Which variables/columns may be selected as features/predictors for your ML models?**